WithMadiCo/IntroductionToWebDevelopment-PersonalPortfolioWebsite/README.md

 # Beta Team
 Learning life (and learning how to code along the way) :seedling:

 All of the lessons on how to build the personal portfolio website are in the [wiki](https://github.com/madipfaff/betateam/wiki). :wrench:

+To see the live site :eyes::  [test this out](https://withmadi.github.io/BetaTeam/)

 If you have any questions, feedback, or brilliant ideas on how to make this better, add to our #feedback channel in our slack team. :tada: